santaclz/OogaBooga/README.md

 # Executing the code

-To execute the program copy assembly code to a file and then run:
+To execute the program run:
 ```
-$ nasm -f elf64 -o test.o test.s
-$ ld -m elf_x86_64 -o test test.o
-$ ./test
+$ ./prog
 ```
 For program in `examples/simple_assembly.ga` you should get output:
 ```
 Ooga Booga!
 Hello World!
 ```
-Will add generating executables later...